 Dripping water can lead to rust developing.
-Rust decays the working parts of your furnace, first contributing to increasing inefficiency and eventually leading to breakdowns and repairs.
+Rust decays the working parts of your furnace, first contributing to lessened efficiency and eventually leading to breakdowns and repairs.
 For a guide to some possible repairs that you may need a professional to address, check out our furnace repair blog.

 The most dangerous place for rust to develop is on the heat exchanger.
-If rust develops a hole or crack on your heat exchanger, your home or business could be exposed to the harmful gas CO.
-A cracked heat exchanger can have serious repercussions on your health, not to mention your wallet too.
-Learn more about what a cracked heat exchanger means for you here!
+If rust develops a hole or crack on your heat exchanger, your home or business could be exposed to the harmful CO gas.
+A cracked heat exchanger can have serious repercussions on your health, not to mention your wallet.

 Water leaking inside the furnace can also cause damage to the internal electrical components.
-This can cause your furnace not to work all together.
+This can cause your furnace to stop working altogether.
 The circuit board, for example, is responsible for transmitting the signals needed to start the furnace's heating procedure.
 If water leaks on to the circuit control board, it won't be long before you need to replace it!

 A leaky furnace can lead to more serious consequences if it is not fixed in time.
-You might still have heat now, but that won't last for long.
+You might still have heat, but it won't last for long.
 Call for a furnace repair before things get worse.